Does Home Insurance Cover Septic Tank Damage?

 Regular inspection

-According to experts, you must carry regular inspection on your septic tank to know when to pump.
+According to experts, you must carry out regular inspections on your septic tank to know when to pump.
 Pumping on time will go a long way to prevent risks of system failure.
 You will need to pump your tank if:

-• Bottom of scum accumulation is just 3” away from the bottom of the outlet device
+• The bottom of scum accumulation is just 3” away from the bottom of the outlet device

-• Top of sludge is 12” away from the bottom of the outlet
+• The top of sludge is 12” away from the bottom of the outlet

 Signs of system failure